Did you know that job costing can create an epic increase in your gross profits?

 3. Use Job Costing to Spot and Eliminate Your Low-Profit and Loser Jobs

 Why is eliminating low-profit and loser jobs such a powerful profit-building tactic?
 Because every “loser” job is wiping out the exceptional profits you could be making on another venture!
-For example:

 -